guohong630/aml_project/Readme.md

 ----------

 Feb 8

-- work done:
+##work done:
-- - Topic: financial prediction
+- Topic: financial prediction
+- routine: improve based on reference projects

-- Task in comming week:
+##task in comming week:
+read reference projects and find out:
+- what data?
+    - price or RoE?
+    - size?
+    - accessible?
+- what model?
+    - liner-regression
+    - svm
+    - ann ...
+- what trick?
+    - deal with time-correlation? compared to image processing (receptive field?)
+    - using any tech index?
+- how to present result, any benchmark?

+##issues to discuss with TA or instructor:
+- language
+- external packages
+- grading criteria
+- due date